amsievert/dndnotes/mdFiles/Campaign Notes/The Return of Ileus/Session 65.md

 ## The Hunt for the Shield
 Harmonia believes that the Eladrin Seldori Siedus in Aubade Palace knows more about Ozewyn's adventures from the many years ago.

-It takes Siedus some time to remember, but he directs the party to an old [[|journal of Ozewyn's]] that he has lying around in his vault.
+It takes Siedus some time to remember, but he directs the party to an old [[Ozewyn's Journal|journal of Ozewyn's]] that he has lying around in his vault.
 The journal contains six phrases and possible locations.
+Siedus is familiar with the Murmuring Sanctum, as it is one of the places that Ozewyn loved to travel to most.
+The Sanctum is located in the forest not terribly far from